close project

 Designing the Future of Music

-The Future Happened is an exhibition that examines how design and art deepens our relationship with music.
+A digital museum exhibition that examines how design and art deepens our relationship with music and the artists that create it.

 The Future Happened is an exhibition that examines how design and art deepens our relationship with music.
 Exploring how design can be key in sharing our stories and amplifying our power to make a difference in the world.
 Examining innovation and technology that enhances connections and opens doors, reinforcing our capacity to spark change.